esin87/mongodb/README.md

 Let's start by [navigating to MongoDB's website](https://www.mongodb.com) and signing up or signing in.

-> I usually prefer using OAuth to log into most sites, so that I don't have to
+> I prefer using OAuth to log into most websites, so that I don't have to
 > remember (and forget) another set of credentials.

 Once we've created our account or used our Google or GitHub credentials to log